What if you want to adjust the JAR file of one of your dependencies before you use it?

 3 actionable tasks: 3 executed

 The implementation of the artifact transform action is a class implementing TransformAction.
-You need to implement the transform() method on the action, which converts an input artifact into zero, one or multiple of output artifacts.
-Most artifact transforms will be one-to-one, so the transform method will transform the input artifact to exactly one output artifact.
+You must implement the transform() method on the action, which converts an input artifact into zero, one, or multiple output artifacts.

 The implementation of the artifact transform action needs to register each output artifact by calling TransformOutputs.dir() or TransformOutputs.file().